-- In the Microsoft System Center Operations Manager Operations Console, on the Go menu, click Administration. - 2.
+- 1. In the System Center Operations Manager Operations Console, on the Go menu, click Administration. - 2.
 Right-click Management Packs, and then click Import Management Packs. - 3.
 In the Import Management Packs Wizard, click Add, and then click Add from disk. - 4.
-In the Select Management Packs to import dialog box, click Amazon.AmazonWebServices.mpb to import from the directory you downloaded it in, and then click Open. - 5.
-On the Select Management Packs page, the Amazon Web Services Management Pack that you selected for import is listed.
+In the Select Management Packs to import dialog box, click Amazon.AmazonWebServices.mpb to import from the directory you downloaded it in, and then click Open.

+5. On the Select Management Packs page, the AWS Management Pack that you selected for import is listed.
 Click Import.

-When you click Import, any management packs in the Import list that display the Error icon are not imported.
+System Center Operations Manager doesn't import any management packs in the Import list that display an Error icon.

-6. The Import Management Packs page shows the progress for the management pack.
-If a problem occurs at any stage of the import process, select the management pack in the list to view the status details.
+6. The Import Management Packs page shows the progress for the import process.
+If a problem occurs, select the management pack in the list to view the status details.
 Click Close.